-Middlesbrough Council is committed to the long term prevention and reduction of domestic abuse.
+We are committed to the long term prevention and reduction of domestic abuse.
 We believe that every individual and family in the town should feel safe and secure, and be free from experiencing violence or abuse.
 View our preventing domestic abuse strategy.

 Thousands of people around the world are making a commitment to play their part in standing up to condemn violence against women by supporting the White Ribbon Campaign.
 Key to this is men being at the forefront, speaking out about male violence towards women, and challenging the negative gender stereotypes which underpin abuse.

 Middlesbrough is urging local men sign up and pledge: 'I promise never to commit, condone or remain silent about violence towards women'.